BC0797/languague_scraper/README.md

 # Languague_scraper
-This is a practice of how to make a scraper, you'll learn to find elements in the html, and select the information you want.
+This is a practice of how to make a scraper, you'll learn to find elements in the html, and select the information that you want.

 ## Introduction